About the Chinese Culture Center

 Public Programs – The CCC’s major annual public program is the Spring Festival Celebration, coinciding with the Lunar New Year.
 This 2-day event consists of music and dance performances, martial arts demonstrations and arts and crafts vendors.
-CCC also serves as a performing arts presenter, and in its recent history has instated annual musical events, including the Chinatown Music Festival and Winter Concert.
+CCC also serves as a performing arts presenter, and in its recent history it has instated annual musical events including the Chinatown Music Festival and Winter Concert.

-Education - The CCC holds regular language and culture classes on a quarterly basis, and continues to prioritize cultural exchange with China as part of its yearly curriculum.
+Education - The CCC holds regular language and culture classes on a quarterly basis, and it continues to prioritize cultural exchange with China as part of its yearly curriculum.
 At the center, students can enroll in Mandarin language, music, and art classes, and the center also provides the wider community with opportunities to study martial arts and language in China several times throughout the year.